12:32 28 June 2012

 The Main West Stand can accommodate 4,000 seated spectators and incorporates a glazed upper concourse for supporters with refreshment facilities.
 The ground floor includes changing facilities, provisions for First Aiders, Stewards and Match Officials, there is also a Supporters bar complimented by several Executive Lounges and a Restaurant.

-Visiting supporters are situated in the South Stand, if as occasionally is the case that the visitors require more than the capacity of the South Stand then a further 423 East Stand seats can be made available.
-Parking for supporters coaches is adjacent to the South Stand.
+Visiting supporters are situated in the Moulton College South Stand, if as occasionally is the case that the visitors require more than the capacity of this stand then a further 423 East Stand seats can be made available.

 Northampton Town Football Club offices and the Club shop are located in the South West corner of the Stadium on two floors, along with the match control tower.